Hi! I’m Chef Jessica Catalano.

 “Yoga, as a way of life and a philosophy, can be practiced by anyone with inclination to undertake it, for yoga belongs to humanity as a whole.
 It is not the property of any one group or any one individual, but can be followed by any and all, in any corner of the globe, regardless of class, creed or religion.” – K. Pattabhi Jois

-Jessica Catalano is a professional Cannabis Chef who is classically trained, cannabis edibles expert, wild game carnivore recipe developer, food writer, the pioneer of strain specific cannabis cuisine, chicken farmer (your local egg plug), founder of American Spirit Yoga (RYT 200), and author of The Ganja Kitchen Revolution: The Bible of Cannabis Cuisine traditionally published by Green Candy Press.
-Catalano is also a passionate wild game hunter, angler, and trapper.
+Jessica Catalano is a professional Cannabis Chef who is classically trained, cannabis edibles expert, wild game carnivore recipe developer, passionate furbearer trapper, food writer, the pioneer of strain specific cannabis cuisine, chicken farmer (your local egg plug), founder of American Spirit Yoga (RYT 500), and author of The Ganja Kitchen Revolution: The Bible of Cannabis Cuisine traditionally published by Green Candy Press.
 She is a Medical Cannabis and Cannabis Lifestyle advocate who has combined her two loves of food and cannabis into stylish medicated dishes for Medical Cannabis patients.

 She was born and raised in Buffalo, NY and then headed west to Colorado at 23.
 Catalano holds three culinary degrees: Pastry Arts, Culinary Arts, and Food Service Management and an EMS certificate that she earned while living in Colorado.
 Between her education, experience in the bakery and restaurant industry, impressive cannabis industry working experience, and her knowledge of cannabis, she has been called the “OG Cannabis Chef” by many.